Andrew McGregorMA (Cantab), PGCE, JP

 Following school at University College School, Hampstead, Andrew read Classics at Pembroke College, Cambridge.
 He began his teaching career at Brentwood School before joining Harrow School in 1987, where he taught for three decades.
 He was House Master of The Head Master’s before his appointment to Harrow’s Senior Management Team in September 2012.
 As Senior Tutor, he oversaw Safeguarding and Child Protection as well as other areas of pastoral care and pupil welfare.
 Andrew takes a keen interest in all forms of sport.
 He is a published playwright with a love of musical theatre and sings with Chelmsford Cathedral Choir.
 Andrew is Governor at two other leading prep schools and sits as a Magistrate in NW London.
 He joined the Board in 2019.

-Deputy Chair of Governors, Chair of Pastoral Committee, Safeguarding Governor
+Vice Chair of Governors, Chair of Education Commitee

 Penny grew up in Essex and attended Bishop’s Stortford College.
 After leaving school Penny worked in US equity sales for 12 years before moving into organising financial roadshows for Media Tree and then to Apax Partners as Head of Events and Corporate Partnerships.